-The carrying values of the Group's current financial assets, including trade and other receivables, and cash and cash equivalents, and current financial liabilities, including trade and other payables and bank borrowings approximate to their fair values due to their short maturities.
-The carrying amount of non-current deposits and non-current borrowings approximate to their fair value which are estimated based on the discounted cash flows.
+The carrying values of the Group's current financial assets, including trade and other receivables, and cash and cash equivalents, and current financial liabilities, including trade and other payables, lease liabilities and bank borrowings approximate to their fair values due to their short maturities.
+The carrying amount of non-current deposits and non-current lease liabilities and bank borrowings approximate to their fair value which are estimated based on the discounted cash flows.